Trifilon has three material families, each with a key sustainability focus. We offer stock and custom materials based on your product requirements.

 Takes main ingredients from plants and is compostable

 All the main ingredients in Switch are plant based.
-A starch-based polyester is reinforced with fibers from long-bast plants like industrial hemp whose fibers can make up 10 to 20% of standard recipes.
-The bio-based polyester is derived from plants like sugarcane, corn, or beet-root.
-Switch biocomposites can be recycled.
-And when desired, with applied heat and humidity, they decompose in industrial composting.
+A starch-based polyester is reinforced with fibers from wood cellulose and long-bast plants like industrial hemp.
+The bio-based polyester is derived from plants like sugarcane.
+When desired, with applied heat and humidity, they decompose in industrial composting.

 Uses recycled polypropylene with plant fibers and aims at a CO2-neutral footprint

 The polypropylene in Revo biocomposites is recycled.
 It comes from highly-consistent industrial waste streams in northern Europe and is reinforced with natural fibers.
-Depending on the end-of-life scenario, the carbon accounting for products made with Revo can show a net zero footprint due to the sequestration-effect of the plant fiber.
+The carbon accounting for products made with Revo can show a significant C02 footprint reduction due to the sequestration-effect of the plant fiber and the re-purposing of existing polymers.

 A Custom Way Forward